mrmxf/opentsg-node/README2.md

 But what if we want a HD pattern and not this UHD one?
 Well we can update the canvas of our test pattern to be HD dimensions.
-Update the `"framesize"` fields and the `"outputs"` field so we don;t overwrite our first test pattern in [./ebu/base.json](./ebu/base.json) to the following.
+Update the `"framesize"` fields and the `"outputs"` field, so we don't overwrite our first test pattern. in [./ebu/base.json](./ebu/base.json) to the following.

 ```javascript
  "outputs": [